SSminia/Line_detection/README.md

 ###  Introduction
-The task description, was to, from any given video to detect the lines of the lane a car is driving. .
-This was done using CV2 and python.
+The task description, was to, from any given video to detect the lines of the lane in which a car is driving. .
+This was done using openCV2 and python.

 ### Method

 To complete this task, the following steps have been taken in our software.

-1) First: we define a region of interest.
-This is to reduce the noise in the image and to avoid line dectitions outside the area we are interested in
+1) First: we define a region of interest and conver the image to grayscale.
+This is to reduce the noise in the image and to avoid line dectitions outside the area we are interested in.

 2) Second: then apply canny edge detection to reduce the noise within the image, as shown in the following screenshot